diegoca80/master-feec/review/README.md

 so as to re-plan and design a collision-free and at the same time a socially acceptable trajectory.
 It tries to recognize person/environment and group activity (working, conversation, walking) in order to give the proper action to the robot (focus on movements to avoid collisions in a naturalistic way).

+# Service robots: System design for tracking people through data fusion and initiating interaction with the human group by inferring social situations - 2016

+Designed to work with multiple persons and recognition features such as number of legs, face recognition and human torsos and shoulders.
+Models social situations described below and tries to start an interaction based on these:

+- individual-to-robot: acts paying attention
+- individual-to-individual: asks if need something in discrete way
+- confidential discussion : don't interrupt
+- group-to-robot: acts paying attention
+- robot-to-individual : acts asking something or help
+- robot-to-group : acts asking something or help
+- group discussion : don't interrupt